 Students interested in the clinic should email Professors Melissa Lee, leeme@seattleu.edu, and Jessica Levin, levinje@seattleu.edu, at least 48 hours before the lottery to confirm:

-• That you have completed Legal Writing II and Constitutional Law and that you meet the grade requirements of B or above in Constitutional Law and B+ or above in Legal Writing II.
+• That you have completed Legal Writing II and Constitutional Law I and that you meet the grade requirements of B or above in either Constitutional Law I and B+ or above in Legal Writing II.
 Students who have not earned such grades may request a waiver of these requirements from the clinic instructors.
 The Civil Rights Clinic requires a good foundational understanding of Constitutional Law and the principles of good legal writing.

 • If you do not meet the above grade requirements and wish to request a waiver, describe your prior writing experience in a class (other than legal writing), law office, or other setting in which you have been asked to write memos, briefs, reports, or other documents (not short letters or emails) that have required research, analysis, timely production of work product, and solid writing skills.
 In addition, please identify the person who supervised your prior writing experience, as well as your Constitutional Law I and Legal Writing II professors, together with permission for us to speak with them.